GoogleCloudPlatform/firebase-extensions/firestore-semantic-search/PREINSTALL.md

-> ⚠️ The Vertex Matching Engine Public Endpoints feature and PaLM API are currently in public preview.
->
-> For details and limitations, see the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs/matching-engine/deploy-index-public) and [PaLM API documentation](https://developers.generativeai.google/guide/preview_faq).
->
-> PaLM API is an optional feature of this extension.
-This extension uses the Vertex AI PaLM endpoint for embeddings.

 This extension adds text similarity search to your Firestore application using Vertex AI’s [Matching Engine](https://cloud.google.com/vertex-ai/docs/matching-engine/overview).
 Text similarity search relies on first generating embeddings (vector representations of your original text) which are stored in a Matching Engine index.
 Once these embeddings are indexed, the Matching Engine can be used to calculate semantically similar documents to an original document from a large corpus of candidate documents, based on vector distance measures.

 On installation, you will need to specify a Firestore collection path to index and the document fields to index.